 Many nurses looking to elevate their careers decide to pursue a Master of Science in Nursing (MSN) degree, which gives them an opportunity to attain leadership roles and help fill the demand for advanced practice nurses.
 They could become nurse educators, administrators or nurse practitioners, among many other roles.

-The need for more MSN-trained nurses has been well documented, with the Bureau of Labor Statistics (BLS) predicting a 52% growth rate for nurse practitioners and more than 110,000 new jobs by 2029.
-For individuals seeking to become a nurse practitioner, Herzing University offers two master’s degree programs: Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The need for more MSN-trained nurses has been well documented, with the Bureau of Labor Statistics (BLS) predicting a 45% growth rate for nurse practitioners from 2022-2032.* For individuals seeking to become a nurse practitioner, Herzing University offers multiple master’s degree concentrations, including Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).

 While there are a lot of similarities between these two careers, they are not the same.
 These degrees carry varying responsibilities that can ultimately lead to different career paths.
 Here are the key differences that you should know between FNPs and PMHNPs: